fabiancpl/chatgpt-wordings-generator/README.md

-# ChatGPT for e-commerce marketing
+# GPT for e-commerce marketing

 This is a basic example about how to use ChatGPT to generate wordings for being used as push notification messages in an e-commerce marketing campaign.